ECP-WarpX/WarpX/Docs/source/theory/kinetic_fluid_hybrid_model.rst

 of light.

-Many authors have described variations of the kinetic ion & fluid electron model, generally refered to as PIC-fluid hybrid or just hybrid models.
-The implementation in WarpX follows the description from `Winske et al. (2022) <https://arxiv.org/abs/2204.01676>`_.
+Many authors have described variations of the kinetic ion & fluid electron model, generally refered to as particle-fluid hybrid or just hybrid-PIC models.
+The implementation in WarpX follows the outline from `Winske et al. (2022) <https://arxiv.org/abs/2204.01676>`_.
-The following description follows mostly from that reference.
+This description follows mostly from that reference.

 Model
 -----